 When kids have access to music, their development thrives.

-According to a 2007 University of Kansas study, students in elementary schools with music education programs scored around 22 percent higher in English and 20 percent higher in math compared to schools with low-quality music programs.
+According to a study by the University of Kansas, students in elementary schools with music education programs scored around 22 percent higher in English and 20 percent higher in math compared to schools with low-quality music programs.

 Yet despite these clear results, music programs are often among the first to go when schools need to make budget cuts.